 Max Arthur Cohn (1903-1998)

-Max Arthur Cohn was born in England and was naturalized as a U.S. citizen.
+Max Arthur Cohn came of age as an artist during a period of crisis and reform in American industry.
+He was born in England and was naturalized as a U.S. citizen.
 He studied at the Art Students League in New York and at the Academie Colarossi in Paris.

 Styles: Contemporary/Abstract , Gouache on Paper , Original Art On Paper